How to Stop Oscar Fish Aggression?

 Oscar Fish Fighting – Stop it, Mating?
 Aggression (Video)

 Lip locking, pursuing each other around the tank, and different types of harsh conduct can regularly be a pre-rearing custom.
-Individuals frequently get exceptionally energized when they see their Oscars doing this.
+Owners frequently get exceptionally energized when they see their Oscars doing this.

 The only way you can check whether you have a reproducing pair or not is by observing eggs being laid and the male fertilizing them.
 When you have watched your Oscars doing this two or multiple times, you will realize what signs to search for.

-In some instances, revising things in the tank, i.e., moving decorations, wood, rocks can help decrease aggression because nature can have a positive effect on these fish.
+In some instances, revising things in the tank, i.e., moving decorations, wood, and rocks, can help decrease aggression because nature can have a positive effect on these fish.

 This may allow the other fish to find a territory for themselves instead of getting singled out wherever they are in the tank.